cdifulv/skills/README.md

 # Claude Skills

-A collection of custom [Claude Code skills](https://docs.anthropic.com/en/docs/claude-code).
+A collection of agent skills compatible with any agent that supports the [Agent Skills](https://docs.anthropic.com/en/docs/claude-code) format (Claude Code, Claude Desktop, and other compatible agents).

 ## Skills

-### TypeScript Code Principles
+- **[grill-me](grill-me/)** — Interview the user relentlessly about a plan or design until reaching shared understanding, resolving each branch of the decision tree.
+- **[humanizer](humanizer/)** — Remove signs of AI-generated writing from text and rewrite it in the user's personal voice.
+Based on Wikipedia's "Signs of AI writing" guide.
+- **[plan-to-issues](plan-to-issues/)** — Convert a plan into issue files, either from the current conversation (e.g., after Plan mode) or from an existing plan file on disk.
+- **[triage-issue](triage-issue/)** — Triage a bug or issue by exploring the codebase to find root cause, then create a markdown issue file with a fix plan.

-Enforces 10 core coding principles when writing or reviewing TypeScript/JavaScript code:
+- **[typescript-code-principles](typescript-code-principles/)** — Organization coding principles and standards for TypeScript/JavaScript.
+Enforces 10 core principles when writing, reviewing, or refactoring code.

-1. Early returns over deep nesting
-2. Clear, descriptive names
-3. Single responsibility
-4. Meaningful comments only
-5. DRY for business logic
-6. Fail fast and early
-7. No magic values
-8. Pure functions over side effects
-9. Readable over clever
-10. No premature optimization

-Each principle includes bad vs good examples.
-See [typescript-code-principles/references/principles.md](typescript-code-principles/references/principles.md) for the full reference.
+- **[write-a-skill](write-a-skill/)** — Create new agent skills with proper structure, progressive disclosure, and bundled resources.

 ## Usage

-Install a skill by copying its folder into your Claude Code skills directory, or reference it directly in your project configuration.
+Install a skill by copying its folder into your agent's skills directory, or reference it directly in your project configuration.
+Each skill activates automatically based on its description, and can also be triggered explicitly by name.

-The skills activate automatically when writing or reviewing code, and can also be triggered explicitly by asking Claude to "review code", "check coding standards", or "apply code principles".